nwops/kitchen-vmpool/README.md

 # Kitchen::Vmpool

 Ever wished you didn't have to wait for test-kitchen to create a test node?
-With vmpool you can create your test nodes ahead of time and simply populate the pool with the list of hostnames.
-During the create step test kitchen will seclect a member of the test pool and you will instantly have a system to work with.
+With kitchen-vmpool you can create your test nodes ahead of time and simply populate the pool with the list of hostnames.
+During the create step test kitchen will select a member of the test pool and you will instantly have a system to work with.

 Kitchen-vmpool allows external scripts or programs to populate the pool so it is not tied to any single vm/container technology.